This post may contain affiliate links. Please see our disclosure policy for more details.

 steam roasted purple and orange carrots in a white baking pan.

+This is my go-to method because it enhances flavor compared to steaming while keeping carrots soft.
 Plus you can toss the carrots with oil, which will aid in the absorption of vitamin A, a fat-soluble vitamin.

-It's ok if they overlap a little bit.
+3. Spread on baking pan.
+It’s ok if they overlap a little bit.
 It will create more steam resulting in softer carrots.

 Learn more about steam roasting as well as cooking times for ALL other vegetables